Hyunseok-Cho/cleeng_tech_access/README.md

 * 'tsconfig.app.json' -> 'baseUrl' / 'Paths'

 ## Overview & Mapped Requirements
-1. Project Setup - Vite(React + TypeScript) | v Done
+1. [V]Project Setup - Vite(React + TypeScript)
-2. Mock Data & API Simulation - Mock-data.ts, fetchSubscriptions() in 'subscriptions.ts' with 1s delay | v Done
+2. [V]Mock Data & API Simulation - Mock-data.ts, fetchSubscriptions() in 'subscriptions.ts' with 1s delay
-3. State Management - SubscriptionsList manages items/loading/error/empty, Using load(), Using built-in React hook(useState, useEffect) | v Done
+3. [V]State Management - SubscriptionsList manages items/loading/error/empty, Using load(), Using built-in React hook(useState, useEffect)
-4. UI - SubscriptionsList fetches the items on first mount(useEffect with load()), Message('Loading...') rendered when it is fetched with 1s delay, Error message displayed when error occurs, mapping over the Subscription items with SubscriptionCard component and rendering when it is fetched, SubscriptionCard receives the data as props and display all | v Done
+4. [V]UI - SubscriptionsList fetches the items on first mount(useEffect with load()), Message('Loading...') rendered when it is fetched with 1s delay, Error message displayed when error occurs, mapping over the Subscription items with SubscriptionCard component and rendering when it is fetched, SubscriptionCard receives the data as props and display all
-5. Styling | x Not-yet
+5. [V]Styling
-6. Bonus(State Management - Redux) - Redux Toolkit slice: setAll/cancelById | v Done
+6. [V]Bonus(State Management - Redux) - Redux Toolkit slice: setAll/cancelById
-7. Bonus(Cancel Button) - Added Cancel Button for each SubscriptionCard, Updating status to cancelled, disabling the cancel button, but only persist in the client-side state | v Done
+7. [V]Bonus(Cancel Button) - Added Cancel Button for each SubscriptionCard, Updating status to cancelled, disabling the cancel button, but only persist in the client-side state
-8. Bonus(Tests - unit or end-2-end) - validation, slice | v Unit tests done
+8. [V]Bonus(Tests - unit) - validation, slice

 * Only persist in the client-side state: No server/storage, restored the original mock-data when it is refreshed.